Uploading Objects into Amazon S3

-When you upload a folder, Amazon S3 uploads all the files and subfolders from the
+When you upload a folder, Amazon S3 uploads all the files and subfolders from the specified

-the uploaded file name and the folder name.
+name and the folder name.
 For example, if you upload a folder

-sample2.jpg, Amazon S3 uploads the files and then assigns the
+sample2.jpg, Amazon S3 uploads the files and

-corresponding object key names
+then assigns the corresponding object key names

 images/sample2.jpg.
-Note that the key names include the folder name as
+Note that the key names include the folder name as a

 If you upload one or more files that are not in a folder, Amazon S3 uploads the files and assigns the file names as the key values for the objects created.